Open main menu

 References & notes

-Basic Federal service from Heitman1.
+His basic Federal service from Heitman1.
 Details from Davis2 and the Euphemian Literary Society members list.
-His burial story from Brian Jordan's Unholy Sabbath (2012) citing the Confederate Veteran of February 1915.
+His death on South Mountain from Walcott's History.3 His burial story from Brian Jordan's Unholy Sabbath (2012) citing the Confederate Veteran of February 1915.
 Further information from family genealogists.
 His picture from one posted by the South Carolina Confederate Relic Room & Military Museum.

 Birth